Board Members

 Shirley worked for nonprofits such as Daniel Memorial (residential treatment facility in Jacksonville for 5-17-year-olds), Program Director for Florida’s First Coast YMCA, General Manager for Planet Fitness, and most recently I worked in education for the past 6 years as Full-time Faculty and Instructional Program Manager at Florida State College at Jacksonville.

 When the opportunity presented itself for Goodwill’s Ignite 2.0 Program Manager position, she was excited and knew it was the type of work she wanted to do.
 Shirley is passionate about helping others and finding opportunities and resources to help them achieve their goals.
-Shirley has been the Program Manager for the Ignite 2.0 grant Since January 4, 2022.
+Shirley has been the Program Manager for the Ignite 2.0 grant since January 4, 2022.

 Marcellas Durham